How we calculate our PELE ratings

 Altitude has a significant impact on teams like Mexico and Bolivia, who typically play their home matches at high altitude.
 These teams tend to have a significant home-field advantage because they are better acclimated to local conditions.
 Indeed, the formula is nonlinear.
 As you may have experienced yourself, engaging in intensive physical activity at 10,000 feet is more than twice as hard as at 5000 feet.

 PELE also calculates customized HFA coefficients for each team.
 More precisely, these measure the spread in team performance, relative to PELE’s expectations, in home versus “nonhome” (neutral + road) games.
-Like the global HFA rating, each team's custom ratings evolve over time.
+Like the global HFA rating, each team's custom rating evolves over time.
 In general, teams in far-flung and war-torn places tend to have larger HFAs, while richer nations in Europe and the Middle East tend to have smaller ones.
 Bolivia has the largest HFA, mostly because of its altitude.
 But the customized HFA adjustments are generally pretty conservative; this data is noisy.

 Another important consideration is the importance of each match.
 A friendly will be taken less seriously than a World Cup knockout game.
 Some previous research, including my own work for ESPN’s Soccer Power Index, suggested that low-impact matches nevertheless provide substantial predictive value.
 But the actual situation is more subtle.
 Low-impact matches, such as friendlies, tend to predict performance in future low-impact matches, and most of the dataset consists of these.
 However, high-impact matches like the World Cup or the Euros tend to better predict performance in future high-impact matches.
 We considered developing ratings on two parallel tracks (i.e., a friendly match rating versus a “serious” match rating), but it wasn’t quite worth the added complication.8 Instead, we use these importance factors to weight the value assigned to each match.
 There’s roughly a threefold difference between the most and least important games.